RainyTong/CLRS/README.md

 This file includes solutions in python for many kinds of **Sorting Algorithms**.

-All of them are beautiful python codes within around 10 lines!!!
+All of them are beautiful python codes with about 10 lines!!!

 - Find Kth Largest Element in an Array.